 Casa Mantegna article

 The Casa del Mantegna (also called Casa Mantegna) was built in 1476–1502 in Mantua for the famous Painter Andrea Mantegna.
 The date of October 18th, 1476, is still visible in the corner marble slab on the left-hand side of the façade.
-Ludovico Gonzaga gave him the land, as that was the easiest way for him to pay for the Painter’s services.
+Ludovico Gonzaga gave him the land as that was the easiest way for him to pay for the painter’s services.

 This may recall the structure of a Roman Domus with the rooms opening onto the courtyard.
-Still, it also seems to remember the typology of the buildings suggested by Leon Battista Alberti, with the symbolic use of the square and the circle, besides already experimented by Mantegna in The Oculus of the Bridal Chamber in St. George’s Castle.
+Still, it also seems to remember the typology of the buildings suggested by Leon Battista Alberti, with the symbolic use of the square and the circle, besides already experimented with by Mantegna in The Oculus of the Bridal Chamber in St. George’s Castle.
 In the rooms opening onto the round courtyard are still visible traces of decorations along with the emblem of Marquis Ludovico II.
 A little dome probably covered the patio, now lost.